josk0/markdowncleaner/README.md

 ## Description

 `markdowncleaner` helps you clean up markdown files by removing unwanted content such as:
-- References, bibliographies, and citations
+- References, bibliographies, and citations (including heuristic detection of bibliographic lines)
 - Footnotes and endnote references in text
 - Copyright notices and legal disclaimers
 - Acknowledgements and funding information